openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/demo.rst

 5. To save inferenced results with predictions on it, we can specify the folder path, using ``--output``.
-It works for images, videos and image folders.
+It works for images, videos, image folders and web cameras.
 To prevent issues, do not specify it together with a ``--loop`` parameter.

 .. code-block::